Exabyte-io/rewotes/README.md

 ## Notes

-Examples listed here are only meant as guidelines and do not necessarily reflect on the type of work to be performed at the company.
-Modifications to the individual assignments with an advance notice are encouraged.
+The examples listed here are only meant as guidelines and do not necessarily reflect the type of work to be performed at the company.
+Modifications to the individual assignments with advance notice are encouraged.

-We will screen for the ability to (1) pick up new concepts quickly, (2) implement a working proof-of-concept solution, and (3) outline how the PoC can become more mature.
-We value attention to details and modularity.
+We will screen for the ability to:

+1. pick up new concepts quickly
+2. explain one's thoughts and process
+3. implement a working proof-of-concept solution.

+We value attention to detail and modularity.

+## Who we look for

+We look for people who:

+1. Think like founders or want to be founders in the future, want to join a company at a very early stage, and understand the risk vs reward ratio.
+2. Can learn quickly and have demonstrated it in the past.
+Advanced degrees help with this, but not a requirement.
+3. Know their $hit and have measurable ways to prove it.
+Here, we can, for example, look at GitHub profiles (and compare with https://github.com/timurbazhirov), a list of publications (and compare with https://scholar.google.com/citations?user=7SxfHbMAAAAJ), writing skills, and the ability to consume technical knowledge.
+4. Are honest and energetic.

 ## Hiring process

-Our hiring process in more details:
+Our hiring process in more detail:

 | Stage             | Target Duration   | Topic                          |
 | ----------------- | ----------------- | ------------------------------ |